Akadil/42project_push_swap/README.md

-# Push swap - A journey to find most efficient sorting algorithm
+# Push swap - A journey to find the most efficient sorting algorithm
+> Push_swap is an algorithm project at school 42.

 ## Challenge